 Digital twin is a virtual version (a twin) of a real device, process, or system that visualizes and simulates the operation or properties of a real object.
 Information about the object is collected, for example, by various sensors.
 The digital twin can be used, for example, to determine the production of renewable energy and thereby also to develop business actions and the security and efficiency of systems.

-As part of the DUKE project, FrostBit is developing the project’s first pilot site, which is the REDU educational heating plant in Rovaniemi’s Jänkätie, the Lapland training center.
-This digital twin is implemented with the Unity 3D game engine, and in addition to the visual model, it will represent functionalities that can also be found in its real-world counterpart.
-The realistic functional model will also include the real-world sounds.
+As part of the DUKE project, FrostBit developed the project’s first pilot site, which is the REDU educational heating plant in Rovaniemi’s Jänkätie, the Lapland training center.
+This digital twin is implemented with the Unity 3D game engine, and in addition to the visual model, it represents functionalities that can also be found in its real-world counterpart.

 Digital Twins for Leveraging Renewable Energy